socialtables/ST-UI-Toolkit/README.md

 npm install
 ```

 `npm run build` will trigger a build into the `lib` folder.

-To develop a component it's convenient to use the examples or docs application.
+While developing a component, it's convenient to use the docs application.

 ### Run the examples or docs application

-To run the examples/docs you go into the folder `docs` and run `npm install` and `npm start`.
+To run the examples/docs you go into the folder `/docs` and run `npm install` and `npm start`.
 The app will run with hot reloading on `http://localhost:3000`.

+As you update the code for the docs or the components, the changes will update in real-time within the browser via webpack-dev-server.

 ### Tests